openshift/enhancements/enhancements/network/upgrades-with-ovn-ic.md

   zone-mode: singlezone
   temporary: true
 ```

+The "temporary: true" field above is only used up until 4.14.13 and is omitted in later 4.14.z.

 The cluster at this point runs 4.13 ovnkube, that is:
 - 4.13 ovnkube-master daemonset on master nodes (centralized control plane)
 - 4.13 ovnkube-node daemonset on all nodes (dataplane)